openebs/community/GOVERNANCE.md

 * Maintaining coding, testing and documentation standards
 * Providing support and community engagement
 * Project management and governance
-* Adding/removing maintainers, admins and special maintainers
+* Adding/removing maintainers, and special maintainers
 * Activities that move the project towards graduation status

 #### Contributor Ladder: How to become a maintainer
 The process for becoming a maintainer:
 1. You need to get involved with the OpenEBS project on GitHub, and demonstrate four qualities:
   * Participation.
 For three months or more.
 For example: participation in discussions, contributions, code or documentation reviews.
   * Collaboration.
-Demonstrate the ability to work with others, to take on new ideas and help others succeed
+Demonstrate the ability to work with others, to take on new ideas and help others succeed.
   * Availability.
 Be available on Slack, GitHub, email so you’re helping move the project forward in a timely way.
-Many of the maintainers work full-time (or majority-of-time) in the project.
-Every new maintainer is expected to have similar availability
   * Alignment with CNCF code of conduct and guiding principles
 2. Email the OpenEBS maintainers (openebs-team@googlegroups.com) and let them know you’re interested in becoming a maintainer
 3. The maintainers set up time to meet you, and after discussion will agree a process (typically this means a special maintainer assignment for a set period)
 4. At the end of the process, the maintainers review your contribution.
 A maintainer will nominate you for voting-in.

 #### Remaining a Maintainer
-Maintainers are expected to operate with a full-time (or majority-of-time) commitment, be available and participate in the project.
-If a maintainer can no longer meet these commitments, they are expected to consult with the other maintainers and either take a sabbatical from maintainership, or resign as a maintainer.
+If a maintainer can no longer meet their commitments, they are expected to consult with the other maintainers and either take a sabbatical from maintainership, or resign as a maintainer.
 It is the responsibility of all maintainers to ensure the maintainer group operates with the same level of commitment.
 If a maintainer is not meeting their commitments, they may be voted-out by the maintainers.
 #### Voting-in and voting-out maintainers:
 1. Maintainers make an announcement in their weekly meeting, and this is minuted
 2. During this meeting, a maintainer nominates to add a new maintainer or remove an existing maintainer,
 3. The nominator opens a PR in the OpenEBS Community Repo,
 4. Maintainers vote via GitHub PR comments, with a 2 week deadline.
 Anyone in the community is welcome to comment.
 Community comments will be considered, but not counted towards the vote,